 Pursuing a highly specialized, research-heavy doctorate might seem like a daunting task.
 But if you feel passionate about the field and have a specific topic in mind that you won’t mind spending 3-6 years on, go for it.

 A PhD in human resources will be an excellent way to deepen your knowledge of the field.
 If you’d like to give it a try, here’s a list of the best US human resources PhDs.

 Having a doctorate in HR will progress your career significantly and will come with a tasty bump up in salary.
 PhD in human resources will likely ensure you reach an even higher position.

 However, if academia is not your thing, there is no pressure on getting a PhD.
 Think of it more as a passion project with added benefits.
-It’s definitely not a requirement of a successful career in human resources.
+It’s definitely not a requirement for a successful career in human resources.